Kevin Pierre-Louis: New York Jets

 On March 17, 2018, Pierre-Louis signed a two-year contract with the New York Jets.
-On August 11, 2018, Pierre-Louis was suspended the first game of the 2018 season for violating the NFL's Policy and Program for Substances of Abuse.
-He played in nine games before being placed on injured reserve on December 29, 2018.
+On August 11, Pierre-Louis was suspended the first game of the 2018 season for violating the NFL's Policy and Program for Substances of Abuse.
+He played in nine games before being placed on injured reserve on December 29.
 On February 19, 2019, the Jets declined the option on Pierre-Louis' contract, making him a free agent.

 Chicago Bears

 On May 8, 2019, Pierre-Louis signed a one-year contract with the Chicago Bears.
-In week 16 against the Kansas City Chiefs, Pierre-Louis recorded a team high 12 tackles during the 26–3 loss.
-The following week against the Minnesota Vikings, Pierre-Louis recorded his first career interception off a pass thrown by Sean Mannion during a 21–19 win.
+In Week 16 against the Chiefs, Pierre-Louis recorded a team-high 12 tackles during the 26–3 loss.
+The following week against the Minnesota Vikings, Pierre-Louis recorded his first career interception off a pass thrown by quarterback Sean Mannion during a 21–19 win.

-Washington Football Team
+Washington Redskins / Football Team

-Pierre-Louis signed a one-year contract with the Washington Football Team on March 31, 2020, then known as the Redskins prior to a name change later that offseason.
+Pierre-Louis signed a one-year contract with the Washington Redskins on March 31, 2020.
+The team's name was changed to the Washington Football Team later in the offseason.

 Houston Texans

-In March 2021, Pierre-Louis signed a two-year contract worth up to $8 million with the Houston Texans.
-He was placed on injured reserve on September 16, 2021 with a hamstring injury.
+On March 16, 2021, Pierre-Louis signed a two-year contract worth up to $8 million with the Houston Texans.
+He was placed on injured reserve on September 16 with a hamstring injury.
 He was activated on October 23.

 On August 30, 2022, Pierre-Louis was waived by the Texans and signed to the practice squad the next day.
-He was promoted to the active roster on September 10, 2022.
-He suffered a groin injury in Week 2 and was placed on injured reserve on September 20, 2022.
+He was promoted to the active roster on September 10.
+He suffered a groin injury in Week 2 and was placed on injured reserve on September 20.